-Many athletes are experiencing syncing issues as a result of a significant worldwide GPS change that happened at midnight on April 6.
-Please note, some athletes were not affected until August 17, when their devices' "GPS rollover date" transitioned to the year 2000.
-You can read about the change here.
+Many athletes are experiencing syncing issues as a result of a significant worldwide GPS change that happened at midnight on April 6th.
+Please note, some athletes were not affected until August 17th or November 3rd, when their devices' "GPS rollover date" transitioned to the year 2000.
+You can read about the changes here and here.
 If your device's manufacturer did not release a software update to account for this change, your recordings may have failed to sync to Strava OR synced with the year of 1999 or 2000.
-If you experienced syncing issues:
+If you are experiencing syncing issues:

 - Check to see if the activity's year is 1999 or 2000.
 Log on to Strava from a computer and select Training > My Activities.
 Toggle the date filter so that your activities are sorted by oldest to newest.